ebpffoundation/bsc/project-progression-policy.md

 Projects are encouraged to proactively inform the BSC when something changes that affects their submission template or Technical Charter (changing a License, security reporting process, CoC, etc.), rather than waiting for the next annual review.

-It is the responsibility of the project's [mentor](project-mentors.md) to help the project determine what needs to be reviewed by the BSC, and keep the BSC informed.

 ## V. Mentors